Lecture, Film & Workshop Sessions

 Lecture Theatre Equipment

-Each theatre will be equipped, as standard, with a PA system, a lapel microphone, a digital projector, an overhead projector (OHP), a DVD player, a lectern with a stereo sound line on a 3.5mm jack plug, and a 15-pin male VGA cable for your laptop.
+Each theatre will be equipped, as standard, with a PA system, a lapel microphone, a digital projector, a DVD player, a lectern with a stereo sound line on a 3.5mm jack plug, and a 15-pin male VGA cable for your laptop.
 There will also be mains power available at the lectern.
-There will be two projection screens (for the digital projector and the OHP) and a laser pointer.
-There should be a microphone on the lectern as well.
+There should be a microphone on the lectern and a laser pointer as well.

 Please note ...

-- Laptops and other computer equipment are not supplied as standard.
+- Laptops and other computer equipment are not supplied.

 Arriving at the Lecture Theatre